Harvestworks announces the 2017 New Residents

 Red (in it’s different iterations) is an investigation about the interaction with unstable acoustic feedback systems.
 The piece consists in building an acoustic feedback environment, setting up several wire nets and placing them in relation to the architectural features of the space.
 These speaker-wire nets are built using both speakers and piezoelectric microphones in order to produce acoustic feedback.

-Kristen Lucas: Dance with FlARmingos: Multispecies Dance
+Kristin Lucas: Dance with FlARmingos: Multispecies Dance

-Kristen Lucas creates works about blurring the boundary between the body and technology, further complicated by issues of gender and the ties it has to the global economy.
+Kristin Lucas creates works about blurring the boundary between the body and technology, further complicated by issues of gender and the ties it has to the global economy.
 Kristen often investigates the uncanny and liminal spaces of our everyday interaction with technology in imaginative, circuitous works that lie somewhere between reality and “reality”.

 DANCE WITH FLARMINGOS: MULTISPECIES DANCE: 2017